gustybear-teaching/course_ee693e_2020_fall/week_08/01-Japhet.md

 The cumulated results from the paper results in the CNN's fairing 96.47% accuracy in the grey-box scenario, and 55.29% accuracy in the black-box scenario.
 These results are rather excellent as it proves that their models can help reverse engineering and possibly other adversaries in distinguishing operations.

 ### Questions From the Audience
+How can these EM signal leakage be protected?
+Are there any existing methods?
+The leakage can be protected by adding shielding to the machine running the cryptographic operations, or perhaps preventing the presence of attackers in close vicinity to the machine.

+If they were to use more expensive hardware, like they mentioned, how would it show better results?
+It would show better results as it would be able to sample at a higher rate, as well as capture data at multiple locations.

+Do they consider in their work the impact of microarchitectural effects such as caching?
+They consider the impacts of caching and accordingly "warm up the cache by executing the operation once before the Operation Supported ACK message is sent, which is before the capture itself has started".

+Can they increase their accuracy by using a different deep learning algorithm?
+There are perhaps various other methods of implementing a Convolutional Neural Network that can improve accuracy, that would take time in developing.
+A good way to increase accuracy is to improve the capture of data to use as an input for the model.

+The black-box model has a significant lower accuracy than the gray-box model.
+Can this be improved? (e.g. using some sequential model like RNN)
+It is difficult to improve the accuracy of the black-box model to levels similar to the gray-box model, as the attacker would have no control over firmware or inputs of the device under test.
+As stated prior, a way to improve accuracy may be to sample the electromagnetic leakage with better equipment, and to train the model with data from a wider variety of devices.

+Does Black-box adversarial model work when the target is a multi core processor ?
+The black-box adversarial model should still work if the target is a multicore processor, as long as the model is trained with devices that utilize multiple cores, assuming that multicore devices have a significant difference from single core processors.

+Could adding some dummy bits affect the classification, at the cost of efficiency?
+We believe that adding dummy bits would not affect the classification much, as if we recall correctly, machine learning could determine whether parts of a data have an affect on the classification or if they are just random bits.

+Integrated circuits are being condensed using chip-stacking methods (heterogeneous integration).
+Would this present a problem to EM side-channel detection/attacks?
+This may present some problem to the EM side-channel attacks as it may increase the noise floor when trying to detect the signal, making training and classification more difficult.